The workflow dashboard is the starting point for creating, editing and migrating workflows.

 in the workflow history

-and in the task section:
+in the task section:

 Multiple versions can be used as a workflow development history - to keep track with the changes.
 Also you may switch back to the previous version.